-The family must be notified in writing of BHA's decision to approve or deny an extension.
+The family must be notified in writing of BHA's decision to deny an extension.
 BHA's decision to deny a request for an extension of the voucher term is not subject to informal review [24 CFR 982.554(c)(4)].

-BHA will approve extensions only in the following circumstances, and only if the family has demonstrated, to BHA's satisfaction, that it has a reasonable plan for identifying a suitable unit:
+BHA will approve extensions in 60-day increments, in the following circumstances, and only if the family has demonstrated, to BHA's satisfaction, that it has a reasonable plan for identifying a suitable unit: